 Once you have been granted Power of Attorney, you can make important decisions regarding their elderly care needs.

-As an example, you may feel that companion care would be beneficial to keep them entertained and enjoying their life to the full, or you may need to decide whether they require more specialised dementia care, and what form that should take, making your decisions based on their Advance Statement.
+As an example, you may feel that Elder live-in care would be beneficial to keep them entertained and enjoying their life to the full, or you may need to decide whether they require more specialised dementia care, and what form that should take, making your decisions based on their Advance Statement.

 Many families find that they have left the discussion about Power of Attorney too late, broaching the subject only once their loved one’s disease has progressed too far to enable them to make such a decision.